How To Sell A Business As A Bolt-On

 One of the biggest mistakes business owners make is claiming that their business would be good as a bolt-on.

 I believe vendors should never, ever say refer to their business as a potential bolt-on or as an ideal bolt on.
-Saying that immediately loses them, probably, about 20% to 30% of the value in their business!
+Saying that immediately loses them, probably, about 20% to 30% of the value in their business.

-Vendors see the ideal buyer as, perhaps, a multi-national or a listed company in the same industry or a related one.
+Vendors may see the ideal buyer as, perhaps, a multi-national or a listed company in the same industry or a related one.

 What they expect is that a large firm in a similar line of business will see synergies from the acquisition and will therefore be in a position to pay them a higher price.
 The thinking is that such an acquirer will be able to make oversized profits from the business, over and above what a "financial buyer" would be able to make.